Joi Chua

 Joi Chua Choon Kah (born 3 August 1978) is a Singaporean singer, songwriter, actress and entrepreneur.
-She is known for the hits "Waiting for a Sunny Day" (等一个晴天), "One Day I Will" (有一天我會), and "Watching the Sunrise With Me" (陪我看日出), a Mandarin cover of "Nada Soso".
+She is known for the hits "Waiting for a Sunny Day" (等一个晴天), "One Day I Will" (有一天我會), and "Watching the Sunrise With Me" (陪我看日出), a Mandarin cover of "Namida Sousou".

 Early life

 Chua attended Raffles Girls' Primary School and Clementi Town Secondary School.
 She graduated from Singapore Polytechnic, majoring in optometry.
 Originally majoring in business administration, she shifted her major to optometry 3 months later into the course.
 She was influenced by her elder brother to pick up singing from a young age.
 She joined and led the choir in her secondary school and later joined budding singers in The Ark, a café with live performances, which molded the most important part of Chua's singing career.
 Her mother died when she was 19.
 Both her mother and one of her aunts died from breast cancer.